Professor of Cultural Anthropology

 Orin Starn is Professor of Cultural Anthropology and History.
 He has wide-ranging interests including Latin America, Native North America, social movements and indigenous politics, sports and society, and the history of anthropology.
 His most recent book, "The Shining Path: Love, Madness, and Revolution in the Andes" (W.W.
 Norton, 2019, with Miguel La Serna) tells the story of a brutal Peruvian guerrilla insurgency.
 Starn's other books include, "The Passion of Tiger Woods: An Anthropologist Reports on Golf, Race, and Celebrity Scandal" (Duke University Press, 2011); "Nightwatch: The Politics of Protest in the Andes" (Duke University Press, 1999); and the award-winning "Ishi's Brain: In Search of America's Last 'Wild' Indian."
 (W.W.
 Norton, 2004).
 Starn is also lead editor of the "The Peru Reader: History, Culture, Politics" and edits Duke University Press's World Readers Series.
 In 2005, he won Duke's highest undergraduate teaching award and was awarded the Sally Dalton Robinson Professorship in Cultural Anthropology.
 Starn's essays and op-ed pieces have appeared in the Los Angeles Times, Chronicle of Higher Education and many other newspapers, and his work cited in the New York Times, USA Today, and other newspapers.
 He has also appeared on NPR, ESPN and numerous other radio and tv programs.
 Starn has served as the Director of Duke's Center for Latin American and Caribbean Studies and the Duke Human Rights Center, and chaired the Editorial Advisory Board of Duke University Press.
 He is also involved in research on the experience of Latina housecleaners and construction workers in North Carolina.

+Starn, Orin, editor.
 Writing Culture and the Life of Anthropology.
-Ed.
-Starn, O. April 3, 2015.
+2015.

-Starn, O, and Cadena, MDL.
-Indigenous Experience Today, Translated into Spanish as "Indigeneidadas Contemporaneas: Cultura, Politca, y Globalizacion" (Lima: Instituto de Estudios Peruanos, 2010).: Berg, 2006.
+Starn, O., and M. de la Cadena.
+Indigenous Experience Today, Translated into Spanish as "Indigeneidadas Contemporaneas: Cultura, Politca, y Globalizacion" (Lima: Instituto de Estudios Peruanos, 2010).
+Berg, 2006.

-Starn, O, and et. al., .
-The Peru Reader: History, Culture, Politics (Revised and Expanded Editon).: Duke University Press, 2005.
+Starn, O., and O. et. al. The Peru Reader: History, Culture, Politics (Revised and Expanded Editon).
+Duke University Press, 2005.

-Starn, O, Degregori, CI, Coronel, J, and Pino, PD.
-Las Rondas Compesinas y la Derrota de Sendero Luminoso.: Lima: Instituto de Estudios Peruanos/UNSCH, 1996.
+Starn, O., et al. Las Rondas Compesinas y la Derrota de Sendero Luminoso.
+Lima: Instituto de Estudios Peruanos/UNSCH, 1996.

-Starn, O. "Ishi’s Spanish Words."
-Ishi in Three Centuries.
-Ed.
-Kroeber, K and Kroeber, C.: University of Nebraska Press.
-2003.
+Starn, O. “Ishi’s Spanish Words.”
+Ishi in Three Centuries, edited by Karl Kroeber and Clifton Kroeber, University of Nebraska Press, 2003.

-Starn, O. "Villagers at Arms: War and Counterrevolution in Peru’s Andes."
-Between Revolution and Resistance.
-Ed.
-Fox, RG and Starn, O.: New Brunswick: Rutgers University Press.
-1997.
+Starn, O. “Villagers at Arms: War and Counterrevolution in Peru’s Andes.”
+Between Revolution and Resistance, edited by Richard G. Fox and Orin Starn, New Brunswick: Rutgers University Press, 1997.

-Starn, O. "'I Dreamed of Foxes and Hawks': Peasant Protest, New Social Movements and the Rondas Campesinas of Norther Peru."
-The Making of Social Movements in Latin America.
-Ed.
-Escobar, A and Alvarez, S.: Boulder: Westview Press.
-1992.
-89-111.
+Starn, O. “'I Dreamed of Foxes and Hawks': Peasant Protest, New Social Movements and the Rondas Campesinas of Norther Peru.”
+The Making of Social Movements in Latin America, edited by Arturo Escobar and Sonia Alvarez, Boulder: Westview Press, 1992, pp. 89–111.